-EERE expects to make up to \$11.5 Million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately 10 to 20 awards under this FOA.
+EERE expects to make approximately \$6,000,000 of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making approximately 6-8 awards under this FOA.
 EERE may issue one, multiple, or no awards.
-Individual awards may vary between \$300K and \$1 million.
+Individual awards may vary between \$500,000 and \$1 million.